 On January 11, 2016, the Company completed its acquisition of HealthSource Global Staffing ("HSG"), which provides labor disruption and rapid response staffing.
-The initial purchase price of \$9,379 included (1) \$2,727 cash consideration paid at acquisition, funded through cash-on-hand, net of cash received, and settlement of the pre-existing relationship between AMN and HSG, (2) \$2,122 cash holdback for potential indemnification claims, (3) \$940 cash holdback for the income tax payment paid on behalf of the sellers after the acquisition date, and (4) a tiered contingent earn-out payment of up to \$4,000 with an estimated fair value of \$3,590 as of the acquisition date.
+The acquisition helps the Company expand its service lines and provide clients with rapid response staffing services.
+The initial purchase price of \$8,439 included (1) \$2,727 cash consideration paid at acquisition, funded through cash-on-hand, net of cash received, and settlement of the pre-existing relationship between AMN and HSG, (2) \$2,122 cash holdback for potential indemnification claims, and (3) a tiered contingent earn-out payment of up to \$4,000 with an estimated fair value of \$3,590 as of the acquisition date.
 The contingent earn-out payment is comprised of (A) up to \$2,000 based on the operating results of HSG for the year ending December 31, 2016, and (B) up to \$2,000 based on the operating results of HSG for the year ending December 31, 2017.
 As the acquisition is not considered material, pro forma information is not provided.
 The results of HSG have been included in the Company's nurse and allied solutions segment since the date of acquisition.

-The preliminary allocation of the \$9,379 purchase price consisted of (1) \$1,670 of fair value of tangible assets acquired, (2) \$5,509 of liabilities assumed, (3) \$3,944 of identified intangible assets, and (4) \$9,274 of goodwill, none of which is deductible for tax purposes.
+The preliminary allocation of the \$8,439 purchase price consisted of (1) \$587 of fair value of tangible assets acquired, (2) \$5,593 of liabilities assumed, (3) \$3,944 of identified intangible assets, and (4) \$9,501 of goodwill, none of which is deductible for tax purposes.
 The intangible assets include the fair value of trademarks, customer relationships, staffing databases, and covenants not to compete with a weighted average useful life of approximately eight years.